TransitionsAbroad.com Home. Transitions Abroad founded 1977.

 Jennifer in a field of flowers in Cuenca, Spain.

 So you have finally decided to do it — to embark on an adventure abroad and venture into the unknown.
 You are going to step out to find out.
 Now what?
-The myriad of planning details that await you can be daunting, but with the appropriate pre-departure and reverse culture shock preparation, you will be much better equipped to deal with the challenges that study and living abroad entails.
-In addition, I will share some tips for those who are interested in entering the field of international education as a future career path.
+The myriad of planning details that await you can be daunting.
+Yet, with the appropriate pre-departure and reverse culture shock preparation, you will be much better equipped to deal with the challenges of studying and living abroad.
+In addition, I will share some tips for those interested in entering the field of international education as a future career path.

-First things first: how on earth do you adequately prepare to immerse yourself in a completely different language and culture?
-Perhaps you’ve had no prior independent travel experience outside the U.S. and have had minimal exposure to your second language.
-Let’s face it: even at the upper-division university foreign language levels, you may be able to read Chinese or Italian novels and write stellar essays in Spanish, French or Arabic, but you may feel conversationally deficient.
-Rest assured that your speaking and listening abilities will improve through immersion, but keep in mind that part of your preparation for living abroad (besides maintaining the innate curiosity and motivation that inspired you to go in the first place) is cultivating an attitude of intercultural competence.
+First, how on earth do you adequately prepare to immerse yourself in a completely different language and culture?
+Perhaps you’ve had no independent travel experience outside the U.S. and minimal exposure to your second language.
+Let’s face it: even at the upper-division university foreign language levels, you may be able to read Chinese or Italian novels and write stellar essays in Spanish, French, or Arabic, but you may feel conversationally deficient.
+Rest assured that your speaking and listening abilities will improve through immersion, but keep in mind that part of your preparation for living abroad (besides maintaining the innate curiosity and motivation that inspired you to go first) is cultivating an attitude of intercultural competence.
 This concept can be most easily defined as the capacity to see and understand the world from other perspectives, and it is a quality highly sought-after in the global job market.
-With a well-developed sense of intercultural competence, you will be better able to discern and accept the differences between yours and other cultures, navigate new ideas and perspectives with ease, and integrate other world views with your own.
+With a well-developed sense of intercultural competence, you will better discern and accept the differences between cultures, easily navigate new ideas and perspectives, and integrate other world views with your own.
 Intercultural competence development includes:

 • A change of self-perception and perception of others